madebymany/css-patterns/README.md

 ```
 These patterns are a collection on Sass placeholders and mixins.
 Much like Bourbon, nothing will be added to your compiled CSS that you did not explicitly ``@include`` or ``@extend``.

+Unless specifically mentioned in the documentation, each pattern can be used as either a mixin with``@include`` or a placeholder with ``@extend``.

-We often want to `@extend` within a media query, so as of `0.1.0` we've implemented @HugoGiraudel's excellent technique to solve this problem.
+In order to `@extend` a mixin within a media query, we've implemented @HugoGiraudel's excellent technique.
 Example:

 ```scss
 .list {